gurumojo/text/neurodiversity/glossary.md

 <dt id='cisgender'>cisgender</dt>
 <dd>one whose gender identity matches their sex assigned at birth</dd>
 <dd>the antonym of <a href='#transgender'>transgender</a></dd>

+<dt id='codependence'>codependence</dt>
+<dd>imbalanced relationships where one person enables another person's self-destructive tendencies</dd>
+<dd>an emotional and behavioral condition that affects an individual's ability to have a healthy, mutually satisfying relationship</dd>

 <dt id='edda'>edda</dt>
 <dd>ancient oral history of nordic countries</dd>